varlottaang/awesome-ai-and-ethics/README.md

-# Awesome AI and Ethics ❤
+# Awesome AI and Ethics 🦉
 # Starter pack 🚀

 This repository is a list of resources about AI and Ethics, and it's inspired by [Data Ethics Club](https://dataethicsclub.com/index.html) at Bristol University.
-I'll discuss of the material of this list and about machine learning and ethics in general on my blog on Medium 💬 [Awesome AI and Ethics](https://medium.com/awesome-ai-and-ethics)

 ### **Philosophy and Ethics**